 Who have been your most important career mentors and what wisdom did they impart?

 There were three surgeons who had a major impact on me and my subsequent career.
 The first was H Glen Bell.
-Dr Bell was the first general surgery programme director at the University of California, San Francisco.
-By the time I was a medical student at that institution, Dr Bell was Professor Emeritus, but he still had a busy surgical practice.
-Dr Bell taught me several values.
+Dr. Bell was the first general surgery programme director at the University of California, San Francisco.
+By the time I was a medical student at that institution, Dr. Bell was Professor Emeritus, but he still had a busy surgical practice.
+Dr. Bell taught me several values.
 He was predictable in that you always knew what he expected including what time to be on the floor for rounds.
-He had excellent patient rapport.
+He had an excellent patient rapport.
 Finally, no case was too small for him to give his undivided attention.
 The second was F William Blaisdell.
-Dr Blaisdell was chief of Surgery at the San Francisco VA and my programme director when I began my residency at the University of California, San Francisco sponsored programme at the VA.
-Dr Blaisdell had just completed a vascular fellowship at Baylor in Houston with Drs DeBakey, Cooley, and Crawford.
-He taught me many things including a devotion to patient care, technical excellence, a love for academic productivity, and just plain hard work.
+Dr. Blaisdell was chief of Surgery at the San Francisco VA and my programme director when I began my residency at the University of California, San Francisco sponsored programme at the VA.
+Dr. Blaisdell had just completed a vascular fellowship at Baylor in Houston with Drs DeBakey, Cooley, and Crawford.
+He taught me many things including devotion to patient care, technical excellence, a love for academic productivity, and just plain hard work.
 The third mentor was Albert D Hall.
-Dr Hall was the assistant chief of Surgery during my residency and became chief of Surgery during my vascular fellowship.
-Dr Hall never did an operation before reading every paper he could find on the subject.
-He was always the best prepared surgeon in the operating room.
+Dr. Hall was the assistant chief of Surgery during my residency and became chief of Surgery during my vascular fellowship.
+Dr. Hall never did an operation before reading every paper he could find on the subject.
+He was always the best-prepared surgeon in the operating room.
 We all tried to follow his example, but I am afraid that most of us fell short.
 He taught me the importance of strict attention to detail as well as technical excellence.
-I am indebted to Dr Hall for many things including my first academic appointment at UC San Francisco and chief of vascular surgery at the VA Hospital upon completion of my vascular fellowship.
+I am indebted to Dr. Hall for many things including my first academic appointment at UC San Francisco and chief of vascular surgery at the VA Hospital upon completion of my vascular fellowship.

 What has been the biggest development(s) in vascular medicine during the course of your career?